 Treatments for varicose veins have moved from the operating room to the office setting.
 Catheter closure procedures done with local anesthesia have replaced vein-stripping operations.
 Small varicose veins and spider veins are treated in the office with a combination of sclerotherapy and the Vein Gogh procedure.

 I have been in practice since 1988 and have practiced in Melbourne, Florida since 1992.
 I have board certification by the American Board of Surgery in Vascular Surgery.
-I am a member of the Society for Vascular Surgery, the American College of Surgeons, Society for Clinical Vascular Surgery, Peripheral Vascular Society, Eastern Vascular Society, Florida Vascular Society and the American College of Phlebology.
+I am a member of the Society for Vascular Surgery, the American College of Surgeons, Society for Clinical Vascular Surgery, Peripheral Vascular Society, Eastern Vascular Society and Florida Vascular Society.

 State University of New York